AhmedAmgadElsharkawy/ecommerce-system-java/README.md

 # E-Commerce System (Java)

-This repository contains a Java-based implementation of a simplified e-commerce platform.
-The system supports key features such as product expiration, shipping management, cart operations, and checkout processing — all designed using clean Object-Oriented Programming principles.
+This repository contains a Java-based implementation of a simplified e-commerce system that supports key features such as product expiration, shipping management, cart operations, and checkout processing — all designed using clean Object-Oriented Programming principles.

 ##  Features